harin-git/harin-web/src/file-system/home/user/research/02_spread.md

 ### • Network, Online Experiments
 !(/images/cultural_spread.png?aspect=1.8181)

-The way ideas and information spread through society is rather fascinating.
-From playground crazes to viral tiktok trends, patterns of contagion follow similar rules.
-Whether between mates at the pub or across continents through social media, we can map how new behaviours emerge and propagate through communities.
+From gossips about your peers to viral tiktoks that spread across society, patterns of contagion follow similar rules.
+Similarly, by knowing which musical trends catch on 'where' and 'when', we can make probabilistic estimates about the possible musical connections between places, and ultimately predict the patterns of spread.

-Thanks to groundbreaking new tools like *PsyNet*, we can now run online experiments at scale that were not possible before.
+Thanks to groundbreaking new tools like *PsyNet*, we can also now conceptualise these scenarios in a experimental setting.
+Picture an online version of the Chinese whispers game, where we can track exactly how messages change as they pass along between people.
+We can even create miniature virtual societies to observe how manipulating the breadth of interactions between people might shape group behaviour.

-Picture an online version of Chinese whispers, we can track exactly how messages change as they pass along.
-We can even create miniature virtual societies to observe how people's interactions shape group behaviour.
 By combining these clever experiments with real-world data, we're beginning to understand how ideas and cultural trends catch on and spread.